Fighting for Motorcycle Injury Victims in Charleston, South Carolina

 When the motorcyclist is under the influence of alcohol or other substances, speeding, disobeying traffic laws, not paying attention to the road or otherwise negligent, they may be entirely or partly responsible for a crash.
 However, partial responsibility doesn’t necessarily mean the injured biker can’t recover compensation.

 In South Carolina, an injury victim may be entitled to some compensation if they are partly responsible for their own injuries.
-But, there are two limitations.
+But there are two limitations.
 First, no injury victim can recover damages from another responsible party if the injured person was more than 50% responsible.
-Establishing the percentage of responsibility and persuading the insurance carrier’s attorney or arguing the point to a jury is complicated, and may be the determining factor in whether or not you receive any compensation for your injuries.
+Establishing the percentage of responsibility and persuading the insurance carrier’s attorney or arguing the point to a jury is complicated and may be the determining factor in whether or not you receive any compensation for your injuries.
 So, it’s important to work with an experienced Charleston personal injury lawyer.

 Get the Help You Need after a Charleston Motorcycle Accident